MattVaughan-Jones/oe-code-challenge/notes.md

 TODO with more time:

+- UI library
-- outsource payment handling to a 3rd party provider for security/scope of responsibility reasons
+- Outsource payment handling to a 3rd party provider for security/scope of responsibility reasons
 - Make search bar and dropdown components reusable
 - Implement db
 - Implement Auth for API access